jnebrera/n2kafka/README.md

 meaningful value and `rdkafka.n2kafka.statistics.topic` to the name of the topic you want to send them.

+If you need to set custom (but fixed) json members, you can use `rdkafka.n2kafka.stats.append={"my_custom":"object"}`.
+The object in this property is merged with the produced message, allowing to tag the stats message.

 # Docker setup
 If you want an easy setup, you can use n2kafka docker image provided at gcr.io/wizzie-registry/n2kafka.
 This container provides default